-We have an exciting opportunity for a telephone support volunteer providing emotional support to children and parents/carers with mental health and education needs on our Drop the Pressure Project.
+We have an exciting opportunity for a telephone support volunteer providing emotional support to children with mental health and education needs, as well as parent/carers on our Drop the Pressure Project.
 This could be an ideal position for you if you have a few hours to spare to make a real difference each week on this vital service to support mental health.

 This service sits within our ‘Glow’ projects that was created to meet the demand for imaginative expert support for children and young people and their families who are impacted by mental health often correlated with special educational needs and disabilities.

 Leading Lights is a not-for-profit that works with children, young people and families impacted by social, emotional and mental health.
 It offers imaginative expert support for children and young people at both primary and secondary school age, and their families who are disadvantaged because of social, emotional, and mental health (SEMH) difficulties.
 We run a range of specialist services and projects to support children and young people who might be feeling anxious, stressed or suffering in silence.
 These range from small group therapeutic projects to mentoring to advice and advocacy.
 Our approach is holistic and is about sensitive joined up working where we really listen to what the young people need.